ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 In both case, the server is expected to have an ECDSA signing key which may either be a freshly-generated key or a long-term key (allowing TOFU-style applications).
-They key need not be associated with any certificate and can simply be a bare key.
+The key need not be associated with any certificate and can simply be a bare key.

 Full TLS 1.3 includes support for additional modes based on pre-shared